 Learn how to hang plates on a wall with this simple trick.
 Plates on a wall are pretty in a dining room or kitchen.
+Follow my simple trick below for hanging plates on a wall without plate hangers.

 Learn how to hang plates on a wall, simply and easily, with this tutorial.